 With scientists I need to check who is funding the research, I need to check if it’s a minority position, and I need to check whether what is being said is towards a consensus position.
 (Yes, as astro-physicist Neil deGrasse Tyson points out, science DOES in practice proceed by consensus – viz the systematic review in health science which assesses a large range of well conducted trials and averages them out.)
 And if a scientist is making a claim that contradicts the large body of accumulated evidence, the scientist had better have extraordinary evidence to make extraordinary claims.
 Are scientists infallible?
 Of course not.
 But is science the best means we have of establishing the mostly likely explanation for phenomena?
 Yes.
 If science hadn’t been successful, it wouldn’t a) have transformed the world over the past few centuries and b) would not be in widespread use today, if its predictive powers had proven to be non-existent.

 One example: after my recent concussion I had consultations with two experts in the field – both with decades of experience in handling concussion cases.
 Both had an international reputation and lectured around the world.
 I was urged by an acquaintance, with no medical training, that I should check alternative websites and try out, among other things, vitamin supplements.
 I told her to get lost.
 Why?
 Should I put more weight on the opinions of two people with medical expertise and decades of experience (who hadn’t suggested vitamins), or someone with no medical training and no expertise in the area?
-By the way, it’s not that the two experts in question were closed to “alternative” methods – in fact I tried out one approach, using running, which was being explored by a lab in Baltimore.
+By the way, it’s not that the two experts in question were closed to “alternative” methods – in fact I tried out one approach, using running, which was being explored by a lab in Buffalo.
 The difference though was that there was some scientific plausibility to this “alternative” approach and it was being carried out by credible scientists.
 There is no evidence, incidentally, that vitamins can help with a concussion.